kardwen/mini-linux-mc/README.md

 chmod +x ~/script/run_minecraft_server
 ```

-Script to start the Paper Minecraft server ``~/scripts/run_minecraft_server`` (you can use this [Start Script Generator](https://docs.papermc.io/misc/tools/start-script-gen), make sure to retain a sufficient amount of memory):
+Here is my script for starting the Minecraft server in ``~/scripts`` (you can use this [Start Script Generator](https://docs.papermc.io/misc/tools/start-script-gen), make sure to retain a sufficient amount of memory):

 ```sh
 #!/bin/sh